-- Analyze and compare hydrology with and without the Project using the following data and approaches (e.g., Richter et al. 1996): - Monthly flow exceedance plots / tables for the POR. - Time-series plots for the POR. - January to December (annual) plots / tables showing mean daily and 95%, 90%, 75%, 50% (median), 25%, 10%, and 5% exceedance flows. - Tables and summary analysis showing differences in the following: - Monthly timing and magnitude of mean and median flow conditions (e.g., high and low flows). - Magnitude, duration, and timing of annual high flow and low flow conditions (1-day, 3-day, 7-day, monthly, etc.), including the presence of pulse flow events. - Rate, timing, and frequency of hydrograph changes (e.g., rate and timing of the declining limb of the spring high flow hydrograph).
+- Analyze and compare hydrology with and without the Project using the following data and approaches (e.g., Richter et al. 1996): - Monthly flow exceedance plots / tables for the POR. - Time-series plots for the POR. - January to December (annual) plots / tables showing mean daily and 95%, 90%, 75%, 50% (median), 25%, 10%, and 5% exceedance flows.

+- Tables and summary analysis showing differences in the following: - Monthly timing and magnitude of mean and median flow conditions (e.g., high and low flows). - Magnitude, duration, and timing of annual high flow and low flow conditions (1-day, 3-day, 7-day, monthly, etc.), including the presence of pulse flow events. - Rate, timing, and frequency of hydrograph changes (e.g., rate and timing of the declining limb of the spring high flow hydrograph).
+Use the gage data that is available electronically to characterize flow changes on a sub-daily basis (depending on data availability).

-- The study methods and results will be documented in an AQ 1 Hydrology Technical Study Report (TSR).
-The TSR will include summary tables and maps, as appropriate.
-Stakeholder review and comment period for the TSR is identified below in the schedule. - Upon request, data will be provided to resource agencies and interested stakeholders in an Excel spreadsheet (electronic format).
+- The study methods and results will be documented in an AQ 1 Hydrology Technical Study Report Technical Study Memo (TSRTSM).
+The TSRTSM will include summary tables and maps, as appropriate.
+Stakeholder review and comment period for the TSRTSM is identified below in the schedule. - Upon request, data will be provided to resource agencies and interested stakeholders in an Excel spreadsheet (electronic format).